-- A. School alarms shall be monitored and malfunctions shall be reported for immediate repair. - B. A safety program shall be established consistent with the provisions of Policy 8.11. - C. Emergency drills (fire, hurricane, tornado, active shooter/ hostage situation, other disaster, and school bus) shall be held in compliance with state requirements and formulated in consultation with the appropriate public safety agencies.
-Each principal, site administrator or transportation official is responsible for: - 1.
+- Α. School alarms shall be monitored on a weekly basis and malfunctions shall be reported for immediate repair. - B. A safety program shall be established consistent with the provisions of Policy 8.01. - C. Emergency evacuation drills (fire, hurricane, tornado, shooter/hostage situation, other natural disaster, and school bus) shall be held in compliance with state requirements and formulated in consultation with the appropriate public safety agencies.
+Each principal, site administrator or transportation official is responsible for - 1.
 Developing and posting emergency evacuation routes and procedures; - 2.
-Assigning and training staff members in specified responsibilities to ensure prompt, safe and orderly; emergency drills and evacuations (as applicable for the specific type of emergency drill); - 3.
+Assigning and training all staff members in specified responsibilities to ensure prompt, safe and orderly evacuation; - 3.
 Identifying and reporting hazardous areas requiring corrective measures; and - 4.
-Documenting and submitting such documentation each emergency drill to the District office. - D. In the event of an emergency, the Superintendent is authorized to dismiss early or close any or all schools.
+Preparing and submitting a written report of each emergency evacuation drill to the District office.

+D. In the event of an emergency, the Superintendent is authorized to dismiss early or close any or all schools.
 Except that the principal may dismiss the school when the Superintendent or designee cannot be contacted and an extreme emergency exists endangering the health, safety, or welfare of students.
 Any such actions shall be reported immediately to the Superintendent or designee along with a statement describing the reasons for the action.
 Such report shall be submitted to the School Board at the next regular meeting unless a special meeting is held relating to the emergency.

-VI.
+VII.
 Safety - Violence Prevention

-A. The Superintendent shall develop a violence prevention plan for use by each school.

-B. Training in identification of potentially violent behaviors and the procedures to be implemented shall be provided to personnel of the schools.
+- A. The Superintendent shall develop a violence prevention plan for use by each school. - B. Training in identification of potentially violent behaviors and the procedures to be implemented shall be provided to personnel of the schools.

-VII.
+VIII.
 Security